Centenarians honored at Golden Oaks

 “How often are we lucky enough to celebrate this milestone with not just one but four centenarian birthdays at once?” said Elaine Johns, director of sales and marketing at Golden Oaks Village, in an email announcing Thursday’s event.
 “Reaching 100 is like breaking a sports record that has stood for decades.
 Although more seniors are passing this mark, it is still a remarkable feat in life.”

-The oldest known person in Oklahoma is 109-year-old Lois Boston, of Guymon.
+The oldest known person in Oklahoma is 109-year-old Lois Boston, of Guymon, according to centenariansok.com.
 The last census report shows 450 centenarians live in Oklahoma.
-Centenarians of Oklahoma is self-funded and can be reached at centenariansofoklahom@gmail.com.
+Centenarians of Oklahoma is self-funded and can be reached at centenariansofokla homa@gmail.com.

 Commented